Designed by Bill Coore & Ben Crenshaw (2005)

-Bandon Trails is the outlier.
-Where the other four 18-hole courses at Bandon Dunes Golf Resort draw their identity from the Pacific coastline, Bandon Trails turns inland.
-Bill Coore and Ben Crenshaw routed the course through coastal forest, across open sand dunes, and through meadow clearings, creating a round that moves through more distinct environments than any other at the resort.
-It opened in 2005, the third course at Bandon Dunes, and it divides opinion in a way that the coastal courses do not.
+Bandon Trails is the inland outlier at Bandon Dunes Golf Resort.
+Bill Coore and Ben Crenshaw routed it in 2005 through coastal forest, open sand dunes, and meadow clearings, creating a round that moves through more distinct environments than any other course at the resort.
+It divides opinion in a way the coastal courses do not.
+Visitors who came to Bandon for ocean views often rank it last; visitors who walk it carefully often come away surprised.

-The 12th through the 14th represent the course's strongest stretch, a sequence of holes that plays across open duneland with the ocean visible in the distance.
-The 12th, a long par 4, plays from an elevated tee across a valley to a fairway that rises toward a well-defended green.
-The 13th, a par 3, plays from a dune crest to a green set in a natural amphitheater.
-The 14th curves through the dune ridges with the kind of gentle dogleg that Coore and Crenshaw deploy better than nearly any other design team working today.
-These holes, played in sequence, make the case for Bandon Trails as convincingly as the opening holes of Pacific Dunes make the case for that course.
+The 12th through the 14th are the strongest stretch, a sequence across open duneland with the ocean visible in the distance.
+The 12th plays from an elevated tee across a valley to a fairway that rises toward a well-defended green.
+The 13th sits in a natural amphitheater.
+The 14th curves through the dune ridges with the kind of gentle dogleg Coore and Crenshaw deploy better than nearly any team working today.
+Greens sit into the terrain rather than rising above it; several are partially hidden from the approach.

 The original.
 The course that proved links golf could work in America.